1amageek/tradable.ts/README.md

 ### PaymentDelegate
 In order to process payment with tradabe it is necessary to implement delegate.
+This is an example of paying with Stripe.

 ```typescript
 export class StripePaymentDelegate implements tradable.PaymentDelegate {